yifeng-evo/SIGAR/README.md

 ```
 OXYTRI_MAC_1	1561	1565	15	13	GATG
 ```
-Meaning the pointer is on OXYTRI_MAC_1 from 1562-1565bp using 1-based index.
+Meaning the pointer is on OXYTRI_MAC_1 [1561,1565) using 0-based index, and is between 1562-1565bp using 1-based index.

 And in Scrambled_summary:
 ```